 3. Create Lookalike Audiences Based on High-Value Users

 Build lookalike audiences based on users who completed valuable actions, like repeat purchases or high-value orders.
-This approach allows you to expand your reach while maintaining high audience quality.
+This approach enables you to expand your reach while maintaining high audience quality.

 4. Track ROAS for Improved Budget Allocation